global-asp/asp-source/en/0075_sly-jackal-tricks-the-silly-donkey.md

 out of the well.
 Sly jackal laughed and ran away.
 Donkey was trapped in the well.
-He started screaming and shouting: “Help!
-Anyone help!”
+He started screaming and shouting: "Help!
+Anyone help!"

 ##
 * License: [CC-BY]